yoheyokubo/tSNE4HDML/README.md

 ```eval
 bash eval.sh
 ```

->📋  Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).
+Please change the hyperparameter _model_checkpoint_ in the file according to which model you want to test: our method (tSNE) or HRMS.

 ## Pre-trained Models

-You can download pretrained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

->📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.
+Pretrained models (tSNE or HRMS) are in the checkpoint directory.

 ## Results

-Our model achieves the following performance on :
+Our model achieves the following performance:

 ### [Image Classification on ImageNet](https://paperswithcode.com/sota/image-classification-on-imagenet)